 An introductory survey of selected topics in the history of the United States from the period of Reconstruction to the present day.
+This course fulfills the general education distribution requirement for History.
 (Spring)

-HI 205 Social History of the Automobile
+GHI 205 Social History of the Automobile

 A study of the global development of the automobile from its precursors to concept cars of the future.
-Extra emphasis is given to the American automobile and its importance in American life, including attention to both the technical and corporate aspects of the topic as well as the automobile's role in society and culture.
-(Spring, Monday evenings)
+Extra emphasis is given to the advent of assembly lines and mass production, the development of the American mass automobile industry and its impact on daily life: how we work, play, date, go to war, and relate to one another.
+This course fulfills the general education distribution requirement for History.
+(Fall, Wednesday evenings or Spring, Monday evenings)